Skip to main content

 Note

-After updating an agent CLI, Daintree automatically detects the new version — no restart required.
+After you update an agent CLI, Daintree detects the new version on its own.
+No restart required.